center-for-threat-informed-defense/security-stack-mappings/README.md

 ## What is the Security Stack Mappings project?

-The aim of this project is to help organizations better understand what _native_ security controls are available on technology platforms to prevent, detect and respond to common threats to workloads running on the platform.
-It achieves this by mapping security capabilities that are available as part of these platforms to the [ATT&CK techniques](https://attack.mitre.org/matrices/enterprise/) that they can prevent, detect, or respond to.
+The aim of this project is to help organizations better understand what _native_ security controls are available on technology platforms to protect, detect and respond to common threats to workloads running on the platform.
+It achieves this by mapping security capabilities that are available as part of these platforms to the [ATT&CK techniques](https://attack.mitre.org/matrices/enterprise/) that they can protect, detect, or respond to.
 This will allow organizations that adopt these platforms to make threat-informed decisions when selecting which native security capabilities to use to protect their workloads.

 This project provides the following:
 - **[Mapping data format](docs/mapping_format.md)** - The specification of a YAML file that captures the mapping of a security control native to a technology platform to the set of ATT&CK techniques that it mitigates.